AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 ### Common classes

-The following common classes live in `seedu.bitebuddy.commons` and are reused across multiple components:
+The following are a non-exhaustive list of common classes that live in `seedu.bitebuddy.commons` and are reused across multiple components:

 - AppParameters — parses and holds command-line/startup arguments.
 - Config and GuiSettings — store application and UI preferences (window size, position, theme, etc.).